leannmlindsey/lambda_dataset_construction/README.md

 ```

 ### Remove Ambiguous Sequences
+Genomes sometimes contain [IUPAC](https://www.bioinformatics.org/sms/iupac.html) codes for ambiguous nucleotide sequences and because of differences in how the databases use these codes, this can mislead the model, so we will remove these sequences prior to sampling.

 ```
 python 04_quality_control/remove_ambiguous_sequences.py --bacteria_fasta data/filtered_data/bacteria_filtered.fasta --phage_fasta data/filtered_data/phage_filtered.fasta --output_dir data/clean_data --max_n_percent 0.0
 ```
 ### Create Dataset Splits
+The PhageScope database has clustered each phage genome by sequence similarity and we will select our samples so that we do not have overlap between clusters in our training, validation and test datasets.
+We will do the same for the bacterial sequences.

 ```
 # Create genome clusters
 python 05_dataset_creation/create_genome_clusters.py --bacteria_fasta data/clean_data/bacteria_clean.fasta --phage_fasta data/clean_data/phage_clean.fasta --bacteria_metadata data/gtdb/metadata/bac120_metadata.tsv --phage_metadata data/phagescope/combined_metadata.csv --output_dir data/clusters